goharbor/harbor-helm/docs/High Availability.md

    You can also use the existing PVCs to store data, set `persistence.persistentVolumeClaim.registry.existingClaim`, `persistence.persistentVolumeClaim.chartmuseum.existingClaim` and `persistence.persistentVolumeClaim.jobservice.existingClaim`.

-   Cloud storage also can be used to store images and charts.
-Set the `persistence.imageChartStorage.type` to the value you want to use and fill the corresponding section.
-Notes: PVC is also needed to store job logs.
+   If you have no PVCs that can be shared across nodes, you can use external object storage to store images and charts and store the job logs in database.
+Set the `persistence.imageChartStorage.type` to the value you want to use and fill the corresponding section and set `jobservice.jobLogger` to `database`.

 - **Replica**
    Set `portal.replicas`, `adminserver.replicas`, `core.replicas`, `jobservice.replicas`, `registry.replicas`, `chartmuseum.replicas`, `clair.replicas`, `notary.server.replicas` and `notary.signer.replicas` to `n`(`n`>=2).